GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Experiments

 {\flushleft \textbf{Impact of Denoiser Backbone.}} We compare our proposed OFD against two baseline diffusion backbones to evaluate its impact on performance in Tab.~\ref{tab:U-Net}.
-Standard Denoiser~\cite{von2022diffusers} ($E_1$) represents the standard backbone for diffusion models, Efficient Denoiser~\cite{saxena2023surprising} ($E_2$) is the backbone used in the optical flow estimation method DDVM, and OFD ($E_3$), which we adopt in this work, is the convex upsampling diffusion model backbone .
+Standard Denoiser~\cite{von2022diffusers} ($E_1$) represents the standard backbone for diffusion models, Efficient Denoiser~\cite{saxena2023surprising} ($E_2$) is the backbone used in the optical flow estimation method DDVM, and OFD ($E_3$) adopted in this work is the convex upsampling diffusion model backbone .
 Compared to $E_1$ and $E_2$, OFD ($E_3$) achieves higher SSIM and lower LPIPS while requiring the least FLOPs, highlighting its superior balance of performance and efficiency for Diffusion Motion Magnifier.

-{\flushleft \textbf{Ablation of Video Synthesis Model.}} To investigate the contribution of the core components within the Video Synthesis Model to its performance, we conducted a progressive ablation study where components were added incrementally in Tab.~\ref{tab:pos_encoding_comparison}.
-Backward Warping~\cite{zhou2016view,liu2017video} ($F_1$), which uses only the backward warping module.
-Backward Warping + UNet~\cite{ronneberger2015u} ($F_2$), which adds a U-Net to $F_1$ for feature fusion.
-Building upon $F_2$, we add a multi-scale component that scales the reference frame $I_0$ and the magnified optical flow $\tau_m(x,t)$ to different resolutions, synthesizing the magnified frame $I_m$ in a coarse-to-fine manner.
-The model performance improved consistently as components were added progressively, with SSIM increasing from 0.911 to 0.932 and LPIPS decreasing from 0.122 to 0.078.
-This demonstrates that both the feature fusion capability of the U-Net and the multi-scale synthesis strategy are effective in enhancing the quality of image synthesis.
+{\flushleft \textbf{Ablation of Video Synthesis Model.}} To evaluate the contribution of each component in the Video Synthesis Model, we conduct a progressive ablation study by incrementally adding modules (Tab.~\ref{tab:pos_encoding_comparison}).
+Backward Warping~\cite{zhou2016view,liu2017video} ($F_1$) uses only the backward warping module.
+Backward Warping + UNet~\cite{ronneberger2015u} ($F_2$) introduces a U-Net for feature fusion.
+Based on $F_2$, we incorporate a multi-scale strategy that resizes the reference frame $I_0$ and magnified optical flow $\tau_m(x,t)$ to synthesize the magnified frame $I_m$ in a coarse-to-fine manner.
+As components are progressively added, performance improves, with SSIM increasing from 0.911 to 0.932 and LPIPS decreasing from 0.122 to 0.078, demonstrating the effectiveness of both U-Net feature fusion and multi-scale synthesis.